purinchu/kwallet-extractor/README.md

 Tools like xxd or hexdump can be used to piece through the binary data, usernames and passwords will not be hard to piece out.

-# CSV Output Format
+# Output Format

-The resulting CSV is generated with a header row and then a line for each entry.
+When output as a CSV, the output will be generated with a header row and then a line for each entry.

 Each line will contain the following fields: